Skip to content

 What are the types of payroll automation software?

 The types of payroll automation software are legacy ERP (Enterprise Resource Planning) systems, all-in-one HR platforms, and dedicated payroll software.
 Legacy ERP systems like SAP and Oracle include payroll modules within a larger suite, offering strong financial integration but at high costs and lengthy deployment.
-All-in-one HR platforms such as Employ Borderless, Rippling, Workday, and HiBob streamline HRIS, payroll, benefits, and time tracking into one system.
+All-in-one HR platforms such as Employ Borderless, Rippling, Workday, and HiBob combine HRIS, payroll, benefits, and time tracking into one system.
 Dedicated payroll software like Gusto, ADP, and Paychex specializes in payroll processing and tax compliance, integrating with external HR and accounting tools.

 When should I start using payroll automation software?